Tilray Analyst Cuts Price Target By 72% After Offering At 'The Worst Of Times'

 Converted warrants and share issuance will raise the share count of Tilray stock by 38 million, representing a 37% dilution, Zuanic said.

->Cantor counted the warrants while valuing the stock, he said: "We believe if an investor has a $6 PT for TLRY, they should factor in the warrants given the strike price is $5.75."
+Cantor counted the warrants while valuing the stock, he said: "We believe if an investor has a $6 PT for TLRY, they should factor in the warrants given the strike price is $5.75."

 The sum-of-the-parts valuation relies on sales multiples, the analyst said.